mike-weiner/display-event-locations-tec/README.md

 ## Description

-This plugin overrides the standard template for the tooltip that is displayed when a user hovers over an event on the month display of The Events Calendar.
+This plugin overrides the template for the tooltip that is displayed when a user hovers over an event on the month display of The Events Calendar.
 The name of the event's venue/location that is entered with the event will be displayed under the date and time that the event occurs.
 The full street address for the location can also be enabled to be displayed directly underneath the name of the venue of the event.
-The location name and address are pulled in from the events system itself for each individual event.
+The venue/location name and address are pulled in from the events system itself for each individual event.
 All of the other elements of the tooltip remain unchanged.

 ## Installation